*All school trips and activities are subject to the latest government guidelines regarding the coronavirus pandemic.

-The Year 7 Residential is an essential part of our transition work and takes place in the first term for all Year 7 students.
+The 48 hour challenge is an essential part of our transition work and takes place in the first term for all Year 7 students.
 Students will attend in their tutor groups and will be accompanied by their tutor, head of house, house captains and other key members of staff.
-The residential will take place over two days and one night.
+The 48 hour challenge will take place over two days and one night.

-The key aims of the Year 7 Residential are:
+The key aims of the 48 hour challenge are:

 · To get to know staff and other students from your tutor group

 · To develop the learning skills necessary for secondary education

 · To develop a responsible and respectful attitude towards others